 1. By Wednesday July 13, send your personal emails to County

-DRodoni@marincounty.org BOS@marincounty.org TLai@marincounty.org KDrumm@marincounty.orgSubject line should refer to July 19 BOS meeting and San Geronimo Stream Ordinance.
+Subject line should refer to July 19 BOS meeting and San Geronimo Stream Ordinance.

 Ask all 5 Supervisors to vote NO on the stream ordinance.

 Describe your home (but do not give your street address).
 How long have you lived in the Valley?
 What are your concerns about rules applied to your house?
-County officials will read specific complaints from individual homeowners, but pay less attention to standard form mass mailers.2.
-Tuesday July 19 attend Supervisors meeting on Zoom or in person.
-Each person has the right to speak for 2 minutes.
-It is better to speak in person, if you have time to car pool to Civic Center.
-Find Zoom instructions at https://www.marincounty.org/depts/bs/meeting-archive
+County officials will read specific complaints from individual homeowners, but pay less attention to standard form mass mailers.

 3. Visit San Geronimo Valley Stewards website and read the ordinance summary. www.sgvstewards.com